mpv-player/mpv/DOCS/man/en/options.rst

     Specify the CD-ROM device (default: ``/dev/cdrom``).

 ``--channels=<number|layout>``
-    Request the number of playback channels (default: 2). mpv asks the decoder to decode the audio into as many channels as specified.
-Then it is up to the decoder to fulfill the requirement.
-This is usually only important when playing videos with AC-3, AAC or DTS audio.
-In that case libavcodec downmixes the audio into the requested number of channels if possible.
+    Request a channel layout for audio output (default: stereo).
+This  will ask the AO to open a device with the given channel layout.
+It's up to the AO to accept this layout, or to pick a fallback or to error out if the requested layout is not supported.

     The ``--channels`` option either takes a channel number or an explicit channel layout.
 Channel numbers refer to default layouts, e.g. 2 channels